 If you want to sign up for food stamps, make sure that the information you submit is as accurate as possible.
 Otherwise, you may incur penalties for providing false information and your application may be withdrawn.

-How to Apply for Food Stamps Online in Illinois
+Applying for Illinois Food Stamps Online

 To apply for food stamps online in IL, visit the application for benefits eligibility (ABE) web portal.
 This portal allows you to apply for various forms of assistance and can be accessed 24 hours a day, seven days a week.
 If you do not have an account, you will be prompted to register by creating a username and password.